 Debasree’s Family Adventure in Japan with Thrillophilia: Laughter, Sushi, and A Few Surprises

 “Are we really going to Japan?”
-This was the first question that popped into my head when the trip was confirmed.
-I couldn't quite believe it.
-My husband, our five-year-old daughter, my in-laws, and I—venturing into the land of sushi, shrines, and surprise deer encounters?
-Japan seemed so distant, so orderly, so… well, different from the chaos of our usual family holidays.
-But it was happening, and honestly, I couldn’t have been more excited.
+That was the first question that popped into Debasree’s head when the trip was confirmed.
+It was hard to believe.
+Debasree, her husband, their five-year-old daughter, and her in-laws were venturing into the land of sushi, shrines, and surprise deer encounters.

-With a trip planned through Thrillophilia, everything was laid out for us—hotel bookings, transfers, activities—and all we had to do was show up.
-The most thrilling part?
-We were going to experience Japan like never before, without the stress of planning each detail ourselves.
+With a trip planned through Thrillophilia, everything was laid out for them—hotel bookings, transfers, activities and all they had to do was show up.
+The most thrilling part was experiencing Japan like never before, without the stress of planning each detail themselves.

 Tokyo and Lots of Sushi

-We touched down in Tokyo, ready to tackle the adventure head-on.
-Now, if you’ve never been to Tokyo, let me paint a picture for you: neon lights blinking like the city was on caffeine, streets bustling with people moving at the speed of light, and robots (ok, maybe not robots, but they sure felt like them) offering the best service at every turn.
+The family touched down in Tokyo, ready to tackle the adventure head-on.
+Tokyo was a neon-lit city blinking like it was on caffeine, streets bustling with people moving at the speed of light, and service at every turn felt almost robotic.

-Let me tell you, Japanese breakfast buffets are not for the faint of heart.
-While my in-laws were still trying to figure out how to pronounce "miso soup," my daughter, bless her adventurous spirit, was already deep into her sushi obsession.
-Raw fish for breakfast?
-She was living her best life.
-Meanwhile, my husband and I just eyed the tempura with a level of admiration I usually reserve for fine art.
+Japanese breakfast buffets were not for the faint of heart.
+While the in-laws were still figuring out how to pronounce "miso soup," their daughter, adventurous as ever, was already deep into her sushi obsession.
+Raw fish for breakfast was her ideal start.
+Meanwhile, Debasree and her husband admired the tempura with a level of awe usually reserved for fine art.

-Tokyo offered everything: shopping, shrines, and seriously confusing vending machines.
-My in-laws—who, let's just say, come from a generation that finds an ATM to be high-tech—spent half an hour figuring out how to buy a bottle of water from one.
-Meanwhile, our daughter was completely mesmerised by the local cats in cafes (Tokyo’s cat cafes are a whole world of their own, trust me).
+Tokyo offered everything: shopping, shrines, and vending machines that seemed impossibly complex.
+The in-laws spent half an hour figuring out how to buy a bottle of water from one.
+Meanwhile, their daughter was mesmerised by the local cats in cafes.

 Hiroshima and Unexpected Philosophy

-Then, on to Miyajima Island, where we encountered the local deer.
-We quickly learned these weren’t just any deer; they were little deer royalty.
-A deer came up to my father-in-law, gently nipped at his bag, and then looked up with eyes that screamed, “You gonna share that or what?”
+On Miyajima Island, they encountered the local deer.
+These were not ordinary deer but little deer royalty.
+A deer approached her father-in-law, gently nipped at his bag, and looked up as if to say, “You gonna share that or what?”

-Naturally, my father-in-law, never one to back down from a challenge, tried to feed them crackers, which turned into an intense, one-sided standoff.
-The deer were victorious, of course.
+Naturally, her father-in-law tried to feed them crackers, which turned into an intense, one-sided standoff.
+The deer were victorious.

 Culture, Chaos, and Culinary Adventures

-Next up—Osaka.
-This city was a delicious blend of rich history and unrelenting energy.
-We stayed at the Rihga Royal Osaka, where we were treated to five-star luxury and incredible food that seemed to arrive faster than we could blink.
-T
+Next up was Osaka, a city that combined rich history with unrelenting energy.
+They stayed at the Rihga Royal Osaka, where five-star luxury and incredible food awaited them.

-Osaka Castle, where we explored samurai armour and historic relics, felt like stepping into a different time.
-My daughter donned a samurai helmet for a picture, looking like she was ready to take on any battle (probably against more deer).
-Meanwhile, my husband spent half the time trying to convince my father-in-law to pose with him in an oversized kabuki mask—for the memories.
+Osaka Castle offered a glimpse into samurai history.
+Their daughter donned a samurai helmet for a picture, ready to take on any imaginary battle.
+Her husband spent half the time trying to convince her father-in-law to pose with him in an oversized kabuki mask for memories.

-Then, Dotonbori.
-This neon-lit district is the essence of Osaka’s vibe: bright, loud, and packed with every kind of food you can imagine.
-We even tried okonomiyaki (Japanese savoury pancakes).
-My in-laws were impressed and decided that okonomiyaki was the one.
-It was heartwarming to see them enjoy something completely out of their comfort zone.
+Dotonbori, the neon-lit district, captured Osaka’s essence: bright, loud, and packed with every kind of food imaginable.
+They tried okonomiyaki, Japanese savoury pancakes.
+The in-laws were impressed and declared it their favourite.
+It was heartwarming to see them enjoy something completely new.

 Warmth, Politeness, and the Ever-Present Bow

-Every day, Japanese culture continues to surprise us in the best way.
-They say “the devil is in the details,” but for Japan, it was kindness.
-From the moment we arrived, we felt surrounded by an air of politeness and respect.
+Every day, Japanese culture continued to surprise the family.
+Japan was kind in the smallest ways.
+From the moment they arrived, they felt surrounded by politeness and respect.

-One of the most touching moments was when a stranger in Kyoto noticed my daughter struggling to understand the vending machine options and—without a word—helped her choose the drink she wanted.
+One of the most touching moments occurred in Kyoto when a stranger noticed their daughter struggling with a vending machine.
+Without a word, the stranger helped her choose the drink she wanted.

-The simplicity of the gesture left me teary-eyed.
-In a world where many things are rushed and impersonal, Japan felt like a reminder that kindness is never lost, even in the smallest moments.
+The simple gesture left Debasree teary-eyed.
+In a world where many things are rushed, Japan reminded them that kindness is never lost.

 Homeward Bound

-As we boarded our flight back home, our hearts were full—of memories, food (a lot of food), and the knowledge that we’d experienced something truly special.
-Japan had gifted us not just its famous sights but also its people, its culture, and moments of sheer joy.
-There were laughs, there were new discoveries, and there were deer—lots of them.
+As the family boarded their flight back home, their hearts were full of memories, food, and the knowledge that they had experienced something truly special.
+Japan gifted them not just famous sights but also its people, culture, and moments of sheer joy.
+There were laughs, discoveries, and deer.

-This trip wasn’t just about ticking off a list of attractions; it was about family, bonding, and appreciating the quiet beauty of a place that had opened its arms to us.
-I’m already thinking of when we can go back—maybe next time, we’ll try to befriend more deer... or maybe just stick to the ramen.
+This trip was not just about ticking off a list of attractions.
+It was about family, bonding, and appreciating the quiet beauty of a place that had opened its arms to them.
+Debasree was already thinking about when they could return—perhaps next time they would try to befriend more deer or simply stick to the ramen.

 Read more: Thrillophilia Japan Reviews